Psychometric Tests#

 • Stroop_congruent_num_items: Number of congruent trials

-• Stroop_neutral_rt_mean_sec: Mean RT for neutral trials
+• Stroop_neutral_rt_mean_sec: Mean RT for neutral trials (filtered by minimum RT)

 • Stroop_neutral_accuracy: Accuracy for neutral trials